con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ji skad smras ba de bzhin byed/ /
 > 	% VM commentary unclear if he reads nyid dag or nyi bdag

-Beginningless, free of complexities,
+Beginningless, free from complexities,
 By nature pure, reality in essence,
-Truth's proponent, speaking consistently,
+Speaker of truth, speaking consistently,
-He whose actions align with what he says, (46)
+With actions that align with what he says, (46)

 * We follow the Tibetan translations in rendering ananyavādin in the third quarter.

+% resume
 > advayo 'dvayavādī ca bhūtakoṭivyavasthitaḥ |
 > nairātmyasiṃhanirnādaḥ kutīrthyamṛgabhīkaraḥ || 47 ||